 Name Attribute Relationship with the company

-а b С d e f g h i j k 1 m
+а b С d е f g h i j k I m

 Wataru Yoshida From another company

 Shoji Wakamatsu Certified public accountant

-^{} Categories of relationship with the company
+\ Categories of relationship with the company

-- a An executive of the listed company or a subsidiary thereof - b A nonexecutive director or an accounting advisor of the listed company or a subsidiary thereof - C An executive or a nonexecutive director of the parent company of the listed company - d An auditor of the parent company of the listed company - e An executive of a sister company of the listed company - f A person or an executive thereof for which the listed company is a major business partner - g A major business partner of the listed company or an executive thereof - h A consultant or accounting or legal professional who receives a large amount of monetary consideration or other property from the listed company besides remuneration as an officer - i A major shareholder of the listed company (or an executive of the said major shareholder if it is a corporation) - j An executive (the said individual only) of a business partner of the listed company (where any of f, g, or h above do not apply) - k An executive (the said individual only) of a company with which there is mutual appointment of outside officers - An executive (the said individual only) of an organization that receives donations from the listed company - m Other
+- "●" when a category applies to a close relative of the person currently or recently; "▲" when it applied in the past. - a An executive of the listed company or a subsidiary thereof - b A nonexecutive director or an accounting advisor of the listed company or a subsidiary thereof - c An executive or a nonexecutive director of the parent company of the listed company - d An auditor of the parent company of the listed company - e An executive of a sister company of the listed company - f A person or an executive thereof for which the listed company is a major business partner - g A major business partner of the listed company or an executive thereof - h A consultant or accounting or legal professional who receives a large amount of monetary consideration or other property from the listed company besides remuneration as an officer - i A major shareholder of the listed company (or an executive of the said major shareholder if it is a corporation) - j An executive (the said individual only) of a business partner of the listed company (where any of f, g, or h above do not apply) - k An executive (the said individual only) of a company with which there is mutual appointment of outside officers - An executive (the said individual only) of an organization that receives donations from the listed company - m Other

-[&]quot;O" when a category applies to the person currently or recently; " \triangle " when it applied in the past.
+&quot;O" when a category applies to the person currently or recently; " $\triangle$ " when it applied in the past.